Standearth/vcard-qr/README.md

 3.  **Upload Apple Wallet Signing Certificates:**
     You will need your actual Apple Wallet signing key (`.key`), certificate (`.pem`), and the Apple Worldwide Developer Relations Certification Authority (WWDR) certificate (`.pem`).
 You can upload these to Google Secret Manager by passing the file path directly on the command line, which allows you to use shell tab-completion.

-    These files are stored securely in Stand's 1Password `01` vault and should be treated as sensitive data.

     ```bash
     make upload-signer-key path/to/signerKey.key
     make upload-signer-cert path/to/signerCert.pem